-Treatment to help with frozen shoulder, tendonitis, arthritic pain and other causes of shoulder pain:
+Treatment to help with frozen shoulder, impingement syndrome, tendinitis, rotator cuff tears and other causes of shoulder pain:

 - Shoulder problems often result in a painful arc of movement when trying to raise the arm out to the side.
 Everyday activities become difficult, as in reaching up to place something on a shelf or in trying to put a coat on.
 Pain may be felt over the tip of the shoulder and the arm may feel weak.

 - There are a number of reasons why your shoulder may be causing you problems, including tendinitis and rotator cuff tears.
 The supporting muscles and tendons of the shoulder can become impinged in the joint, making it increasingly difficult to move the arm without pain.